mrVanDalo/stepp0r/README.md

 ### Module

 A module is something that is used by other Modules.
-Most of the time that is something that writes something to the Launchpad.
+Most of the time it's something that writes something to the Launchpad.

 ### Mode

-Is some kind of abstract Module, to toggle other module on and off.
+Is some kind of abstract Module, to toggle other modules on and off.

 #### Module fields